 Revenue from Sale of Property Stock is recognised at the point in time when control of the asset is transferred to the customer, generally on transfer of the property.
 The normal credit term is 30 to 90 days upon transfer.
 The Group considers whether there are other promises in the contract that are separate performance obligations to which a portion of the transaction price needs to be allocated (e.g., warranties).
-In determining the transaction price for the sale of property, the Group considers the effect of variable consideration the existence of significant financing components, pages the sale of the property.
+In determining the transaction price for the sale of property, the Group considers the effects of variable consideration, the existence of significant financing components, noncash consideration, and consideration payable to the customer (if any)